United States Custom House (New Orleans): Building history

+The first customs house in New Orleans was designed by Benjamin Latrobe in 1809.
+The Latrobe building was replaced by a building that was started around 1819.

-The U.S. Custom House in New Orleans is one of the oldest and most important federal buildings in the Southern United States and one of the major works of architecture commissioned by the federal government in the 19th century.
+The current U.S. Custom House in New Orleans is one of the oldest and most important federal buildings in the Southern United States and one of the major works of architecture commissioned by the federal government in the 19th century.
 This monumental granite building was begun in 1848 and built over a period of 33 years.
 The grand Marble Hall in the center of the building is one of the finest Greek Revival interiors in the United States.

 Located a few blocks from the Mississippi River, the great waterway that enabled New Orleans to become an important port city, the U.S. Custom House was planned in the 1840s in response to increasing trade through the Mississippi Valley.
 The building was also designed to accommodate other Federal offices, most notably the main post office and federal courts.

 In 1847, the Treasury Department chose the design of Alexander Thompson Wood, and construction began in 1848.
 After Wood was replaced as architect in 1850, a succession of eight architects followed, each modifying the original design concept.

 The partially completed building was first occupied in 1856 when the U.S. Customs Service moved into the first floor.
 The post office followed in November 1860, and the building served as the city's main post office through the remainder of the 19th century.
 Although construction was suspended during the Civil War, the building was occupied briefly by Confederate forces and then by the Union Army after New Orleans was occupied in 1862.
 It was also used to house captured Confederate soldiers, reportedly up to 2,000 men at one time.

 Construction resumed in 1871, with the upper floor and roof plan and sections substantially revised under the direction of the Office of the Supervising Architect of the Treasury, Alfred B. Mullett (1834–1890), the designer of the Old Executive Office Building in Washington, DC, and many other federal buildings nationwide.
 Construction of the U.S. Custom House was completed in 1881.

 In 1916, the building underwent major interior renovations following the move of the post office and courts to a new facility on Lafayette Square.
 Interior offices were subdivided and corridors reconfigured.
 Over the years, mechanical and electrical systems and suspended ceilings were added.